HomeMy WebLinkAbout10-26-2023 VC REG-A with attachmentsVILLAGE OF NORTH PALM BEACH

 WHEREAS, while the approved Contract required Daniels Fence Corp to execute and record a

-Payment and Performance Bond prior to commencing work, the propos al submitted by Daniels
+Payment and Performance Bond prior to commencing work, the proposal submitted by Daniels

 Fence Corp excluded the cost of the Bond; and